 Introduce

 The Phu Khanh Basin is one of Vietnams large offshore Cenozoic basins located along the western and southern margins the East Vietnam Sea (South China Sea).
 That is located at latitudes from 10o30N to 15o30N, 1090 đến 1120 30E at longitudes, offshore central Vietnam with approximately 200,000km2 of area [Nguyen Anh Duc, 2012].
 The water depth is less than 100 m in the western near shore areas increasing to more than 3000 m towards the deep-water basin to the east.
-Until now, some wells were drilled mainly on shallow water and absolutely absent of drilled wells in deep water zone.
+Until now, some wells were drilled mainly on shallow water and absolutely absent in deep water area.
 In 2009, oil was discovered in carbonate reservoirs of block 124, is evidence to confirm oil and gas potential of Phu Khanh basin.